qBraid/qBraid-Lab/docs/lab/gpu.rst

     :target: javascript:void(0);

 The qBraid Lab GPU server provides access to an NVIDIA Tesla V100 GPU, and is tailored for researchers and developers requiring enhanced computational capabilities.
-This high-performance Lab instance allows users to leverage GPU accelerated circuit simulation, to explore quantum machine learning applications with GPU-enabled quantum gradients, and more.
+This high-performance Lab instance allows users to leverage GPUs for accelerated circuit simulation, to explore quantum machine learning applications with GPU-enabled quantum gradients, and more.
 For *exclusive early access*, join our
 `pre-launch waitlist <https://form.typeform.com/to/uRGyqJST?utm_source=xxxxx&utm_medium=xxxxx&utm_campaign=xxxxx&utm_term=xxxxx&utm_content=xxxxx&typeform-source=docs>`_.